apache/flink-playgrounds/pyflink-walkthrough/README.md

 Ideas:
 * Add your own Kafka source table;
-* Create new index for the Elasticsearch sink;
+* Create a new index for the Elasticsearch sink;
-* Count the number of transactions, grouped by a 1 minute tumbling windows and payPlatform.
+* Count the number of transactions, grouped by a 1 minute [tumbling window](https://ci.apache.org/projects/flink/flink-docs-stable/dev/table/tableApi.html#tumble-tumbling-windows) and `payPlatform`.

 After making a modification, you can submit the new job by executing the same command mentioned at [Running the PyFlink Job](#running-the-pyflink-job)